+- Mendlesohn,

+Rhetorics of Fantasy

+Baum, The

+Wonderful Wizard of

 - Tolkien, The Fellowship of the Ring.

 - Le Guin, A Wizard of Earthsea.

+- King, The Gunslinger.

+- Jordan, The Wheel of Time.

 - Okorafor, Who Fears Death.

-- Nguyen, She Kills Monsters.
+- Nguyen, She Kills Monsters

-- Liu & Takeda, Monstress.
+- Liu & Takeda,

+Monstress.

-- Roanhorse, Trail of Lightning.
+- Roanhorse, Trail of Lightning

-- Chang, Archaea Live-Action Role-Playing and Wargaming.
+- Elder Scrolls: Oblivion

+- Dragon Age: Origins.

 - Shorter readings will be available via Blackboard.

 - Web access and an active Ohio University email account.